btemplep/authzee/docs/specification.md

             "type": "string",
             "description": "JSON query to run on the authorization data. {\"grant\": <grant>, \"request\": <request>}" },
-        "query_validation": {
+        "evaluation_handler": {
-            "type": "string",
+            "title": "Grant-Level Evaluation Handler Setting",
-            "title": "Grant-Level Query Validation Setting",
+            "description": "Set how evaluation errors are handled.'evaluate' - Evaluation is run and any errors cause the grant to be inapplicable to the request, but are not included in the result.'error' - Includes the 'validate' setting checks, and also includes errors in the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.", "type": "string",
-            "description": "Grant-level query validation setting.
-Set how the query errors are treated. 'validate' - Query errors cause the grant to be inapplicable to the request. 'error' - Includes the 'validate' setting checks, and also adds errors to the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.", "enum": [
+            "enum": [
-                "validate",
+                "evaluate",
                 "error",
                 "critical"
             ]
         },
         "equality": {
-            "description": "Expected value for they query to return.
+            "description": "Expected value for the query to return.
 If the query result matches this value the grant is a considered applicable to the request."
         }
     }
 }